oglinuk/fourohfournotfound/posts/study/botany/root-and-its-functions/README.md

 membrane, however, is permeable to most of the mineral salts present in the soil, which are thus able to diffuse readily into the root-hair.

-*Other Principles of Osmotic Action* - Before we attempt to apply the principles of osmosis to the living plant, however, we should fix clearly in mind certain facts with regard to osmotic phenomena in general about which confusion frequently arises. *First*, substances which are not soluable or which for any reason are not in solution *cannot diffuse* and have no osmotic effect whatever.
+### Other Principles of Osmotic Action

+Before we attempt to apply the principles of osmosis to the living plant, however, we should fix clearly in mind certain facts with regard to osmotic phenomena in general about which confusion frequently arises.
+*First*, substances which are not soluable or which for any reason are not in solution *cannot diffuse* and have no osmotic effect whatever.
 Sugar, for instance, is soluble and is osmotically active, but the moment it is converted into stach, which is an insoluble substance, it loses its osmotic effect entirely. *Second*, the osmotic strength of a solution, and consequently its power to attact water, is determined not by the chemical nature of the dissolved substances but by the total concentration of material, of whatever kind, which is in solution.
 A solution of sugar, one of salt, one of a mixture of the two, or one containing half a dozen substances, may all have exactly the same osmotic concentration. *Third*, the diffusion of water through a membrane and the diffusion of salts through the same membrane occur *quite independently of one another*.
 Water will move through a membrane from a solution of lesser to a solution of greater total concentration, but a dissolved substance, following the general law of diffusion, will pass from a point where that substance is abundant to one where it is scarce, always providing that the membrane is permeable to it.
 Given the proper conditions, it is quite possible for a dissolved substance to pass through a memberane osmotically with no movement of water taking place at all, or for water to move without a movement of dissolved subtances in the other. *Fourth*, if there is more than one substance in solution, each will tend to diffuse quite independently of all others.
 Differences in the concentration of each substance, *considered by itself*, are what determine the rate and direction of diffusion of that substance.

 ## Diffusion and Osmosis in the Plant Cell